 Find out which celebrities come out on top as the richest in every state.

 Comedian-turned-actor Jim Carrey boasts a net worth of $150 million and a resume of movies that have grossed nearly $4.9 billion worldwide.
 But before a role on “In Living Color” launched the Canadian comic’s career in 1990, things weren’t so smooth.
 At 12 years old, the actor was homeless and living in a van after his father lost his job, Time reported.

-Things are going well for model, mother, entrepreneur and Matthew McConaughey’s wife Camila Alves, who has a net worth of $5 million.
+Things are going well for model, mother, entrepreneur Camila Alves, who has a net worth of $5 million and is also married to Matthew McConaughey.
 That reality, however, was far from real when the Brazilian immigrant was 15 years old.
 As a new arrival in a strange country, Alves stated in a 2015 interview that she worked in restaurants and cleaned houses to help her low-income family get by and save for her dream of pursuing a career in New York.

 One of the richest action stars of all time, Arnold Schwarzenegger is a seven-time Mr. Olympia with a net worth of $400 million and a resume of movies that earned $4.73 billion at the worldwide box office.
 He also boasts the title of the 38th governor of California.
 When he was born in 1947, however, his homeland of Austria was devastated by World War II, and the future “Governator” lived in a home with no plumbing and no phone.
 Hunger-based riots plagued the streets outside his door.

 Oscar-winning actress Halle Berry has enjoyed an extraordinary career in show business that includes roles in classics like “Jungle Fever” and “X-Men.”
 Although she now has a net worth of $80 million, she grew up poor, raised by a single mother in Cleveland and once lived in a New York City homeless shelter before she made it big in Hollywood.